-3. A sudden decrease in carbohydrates, particularly sugar, alcohol, and other high-calorie foods, which are so much a part of the Western diet, can to some extent explain the weight loss.
+3. A sudden decrease in carbohydrates, particularly sugar and other high-calorie foods, which are so much a part of the diet these days, can to some extent explain the weight loss.

 4., Piling on animal proteins and fats will only increase the risk of heart disease and cancer.

 Phase 2 reintroduces carbohydrate foods but rather slowly to prevent weight gain.
-Bread, pasta, rice, cereal, chocolate, wine, and fruit are brought into this phase.
-This phase lasts till the target weight is reached, which could be a long time!
+Bread, pasta, rice, cereal, chocolate and fruit are brought into this phase.
+This phase lasts till the target weight is reached, which could be a long time.
 Weight loss expected is up to 1 kg a week, which sounds reasonable.
-However, if one gets stuck at a particular weight, one needs to go back to Phase 1 again!
+However, if one gets stuck at a particular weight, one needs to go back to Phase 1 again.
 Phase 2 might be more nutritionally balanced but requires patience to reach the target weight.

 Phase 3 is called "diet for life" where "normal" foods are allowed in "normal" quantities for maintenance of the lost weight.
 Yet, some foods that are higher on the glycemic index are not allowed in this phase either, and this is not based on fact.
-Changes have also been announced this year, such as tomatoes, carrots, and onions which were earlier restricted in the first two phases, are now allowed.
+Foods like tomatoes, carrots and onions which were earlier restricted in the first two phases are now allowed.

 The South Beach Diet has evolved over time and now recommends exercise as an important part of your lifestyle to boost metabolism and help prevent weight-loss plateaus.
 It encourages light exercises like walking during phase one and high intensity exercises in phase two and three.